gruntwork-io/terraform-aws-utilities/modules/prepare-pex-environment/README.md

   [pyyaml](https://pypi.org/project/PyYAML/#files).
 In `ruamel.yaml`, there is a wheel for each permutation of major platform and major python versions supported.
 However, for `pyyaml`, there is only wheels provided for Windows.
   This means that you need to setup a cross compiler for each compatible platform you wish to support.
-    - To avoid this, packages that only rely on python code, or that have prebuilt wheels for the platforms you wish to support.
+    - To avoid this, prefer packages that only rely on python code, or that have prebuilt wheels for the platforms you wish to support.

 - When building a PEX for both python2 with python3, be aware that python2 packages tend to rely on backports of stdlib